kisman2000/swing3d/README.md

 ## With swing3d you can:

- - draw AABB
+ - draw bounding box
  - move camera

-## TODO:

- - draw pyramid
- - draw sphere
- - rotate camera
+ - rotate camera(WIP)